16th January, 2025

 The Difference Between Site Specific And Generic Risk Assessments header image

-When your health and safety arrangements for a job are being reviewed, you will often be asked for copies of your risk assessments.
-When you're ready to start work, at this state your risk assessments should be site-specific.
-This means that they should be specific to the site, and the work you are planning to do.
-One of the reasons risk assessment fail when they are reviewed is that they are too generic.
+When your health and safety arrangements are being reviewed, you will often be asked for copies of your risk assessments.
+One of the reasons risk assessments might fail a health and safety review is that they are too generic.
 But what does this mean?

 What are generic risk assessments?